Skip to content

 Greek Bronze Carthage Horse 3rd Century BC (040)

-Ancient Greek bronze coin with an image of a long necked, high headed horse with a date palm in the background.
-The reverse side of the pendant is the goddess Tanit, wearing a wreath of corn.
+This ancient Greek bronze coin features an elegant horse with a date palm in the background, typical of Carthaginian coinage.
+The reverse side of the pendant features the goddess Tanit wearing a wreath of corn.

 Dated: late 4th - early 3rd century BC